 Primarily a field and laboratory course focusing on amphibians and reptiles.
-Students will learn about the biology, ecology, evolution, and life history of reptiles and amphibians utilizing a hands-on approach.
-Prereq: BIOL 150, BIOL 151. {Also offered for graduate credit - see BIOL 654.}.
+Students must make a commitment to participate in at least one of two 4-day field trips plus an independent review project.
+Prereq: BIOL 150, BIOL 151.
+F/2 (odd years) {Also offered for graduate credit - see BIOL 654.}.